wi5nia/TechnicalCommunityContent/Advanced Analytics/Power BI/Power BI HOL.md

 _Interactive Power BI dashboard running on iOS and Windows_

-In this lab, you will connect Microsoft Power BI to current and historical sales data for a fictitious company and create reports with rich visualizations, present your visualizations in interactive dashboards, and publish your dashboards for public availability.
+In this lab, you will connect Microsoft Power BI to current and historical sales data for a fictitious company and create reports containing rich visualizations.
+Then you will present your visualizations in interactive dashboards, and publish the dashboards for public availability.

 <a name="Objectives"></a>
 ### Objectives ###